kevinrodbe/library/content/02-resources-and-get.md

 end
 ```

 Unless an error occurs, the default status code is 200.
-I prefer to always be more explicit when it comes to status code, and we can do that by passing the status as a hash option.
+I prefer to be explicit when it comes to status codes, and we can do that by passing the status as a hash option.

 ```ruby
 # app/controllers/api/zombies_controller.rb